RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale: Discussion

-For Tier~2 tasks, after adjudication, recall reached 100\% for ORN detection, 92.5\% for prostate cancer recurrence detection, and 97.9\% for head-and-neck cancer recurrence detection.
-In the context of surveillance and registry curation, false negatives are typically unobserved whereas false positives remain reviewable; thus, a recall-oriented operating point is preferable.
+For Tier~2 tasks, after adjudication, recall reached 100\% for ORN detection, 92.5\% for prostate cancer recurrence detection, and 97.9\% for HNC recurrence detection.
+In the context of surveillance and registry curation, false negatives are typically unobserved since negatives are not typically reviewed, whereas false positives remain reviewable; thus, a recall-oriented operating point is preferable.
 The ORN finding---absence of false negatives---is particularly noteworthy, as missed late toxicities carry substantial clinical consequences.
 Two design choices likely contributed to this performance: (1) prompts explicitly requiring evidence both for and against each Marx stage, and (2) function-call--guided retrieval with task-specific temporal bounds, which maintains clinical context while filtering out irrelevant text.
 Together, these elements mitigate risks such as fragmentation of clinically linked facts across retrieval chunks and the limitations of generic embeddings, which often underperform in radiotherapy-specific domains.

 Adjudication reframed model-versus-label disagreements.
 Of 48 initial discrepancies, 30 (63\%) were attributable to baseline labeling errors, 13 to model-generated errors, and 5 remained indeterminate.
-After excluding indeterminate cases, the adjusted accuracies of the original institutional labels were 95.2\% for ORN, 97.5\% for prostate cancer recurrence, and 96.3\% for head-and-neck cancer recurrence.
-Sutton et~al.\ reported for head-and-neck cancer a registry accuracy of 89.4\% with sensitivity 61\% and specificity 99\%, further noting that longer time-to-recurrence was associated with false negatives (median 1,007 vs.\ 414 days for true positives) \cite{SUTTON2024225}.
+After excluding indeterminate cases, the adjusted accuracies of the original institutional labels were 95.2\% for ORN, 97.5\% for prostate cancer recurrence, and 96.3\% for HNC recurrence.
+Sutton et~al.\ reported a registry accuracy for HNC recurrence of 89.4\% with sensitivity 61\% and specificity 99\%, further noting that longer time-to-recurrence was associated with false negatives (median 1,007 vs.\ 414 days for true positives) \cite{SUTTON2024225}.
 Against this backdrop, RadOnc-GPT achieved higher recall while maintaining high accuracy, and it surfaced labeling errors that would otherwise have persisted.
-Although the comparison is indirect---owing to differences in definitions and cohorts---the findings suggest that autonomous agents can enhance completeness relative to conventional registry processes, while simultaneously generating an audit trail to support adjudication.
+The findings suggest that autonomous agents can enhance completeness relative to conventional registry processes, while simultaneously generating an audit trail to support adjudication.